dominique-vassard/docker-training/a-clairvoyant-app/README.md

 ### v1.1: A better access to code
-We have a workinf server, but now we need to stitch all parts together in order to our application to work.
+We have a working server, but now we need to stitch all parts together in order to our application to work.
 It can be very time-consuming to have to build our image each time we change the code....
 There is a solution for this problem: we can mount our application directory on a container directory, therefore our code changes will be automatically replicated insiode the container.